franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 ### Admin interfaces for SAML and OIDC within the Enterprise Cloud version

-With OpenProject 15.0, particularly SaaS customers will benefit from our new user interface for SAML and OIDC.
+With OpenProject 15.0, SaaS customers will benefit from our new user interface for SAML and OIDC.
 This means they can now set up integrations between OpenProject and SAML or OpenID connect stacks independently and offer users options for Single Sign-On (SSO).
 Before 15.0, SaaS customers had to contact the OpenProject support if they wanted custom integrations with their SAML or OpenID connect stacks.
 Now, they cannot only set them up on their own, but also have tools for debugging them if needed.

 Related features in 15.0: